isleeponcouch/toblog/content/articles/2023-11-09-mapping-out-doctrine-association-mapping.md

 - One-To-One
 - Many-To-Many

-When we compare the difference between `ManyToOne` and `OneToOne` which I can do by changing the relations on our existing `Author` `Book` association:
+When we compare the difference between `ManyToOne` and `OneToOne` which we can do by changing the relations on our existing `Author` `Book` association.

 So this: